raw-lab/mercat2/README.md

 - -k K k-mer length
 - -n N no of cores [default = all]
 - -c C minimum k-mer count [default = 10]
-- -prot assume .fasta files are in protein mode
 - -prod run prodigal on nucleotide assembled contigs
   - Must be one of ['.fa', '.fna', '.ffn', '.fasta', 'fastq']
 - -s S split files into chunks of S size, in MB (default is 100MB)